FRANKE RESIDENTIAL DISSERTATION COMPLETION FELLOWSHIPS

 A Fellow’s principal obligation, above and beyond the dissertation, is to attend regular lunchtime workshops along with the Faculty Residential Fellows.
 On each occasion one Fellow presents their project and the group discusses a pre-circulated paper or manuscript.
 These meetings occur roughly every two weeks for ninety minutes and are at the heart of the intellectual community of the Institute.
 Under ordinary circumstances these workshops are in-person.

 Fellows are expected to be in residence throughout their fellowship year but are under no obligation to use the Franke facilities beyond participation in the Fellows’ workshops.
 It is understood that students on the job market may need to miss workshop meetings from time to time.

-The Franke Institute also funds two Non-Residential Dissertation Completion Fellowships.
-These non-residential DCFs are identical to Humanities Division Dissertation Completion Fellowships in terms of their requirements, stipend, etc.; the terms and stipulations described in the preceding paragraphs do not apply.
+The Franke Institute also funds one Non-Residential Dissertation Completion Fellowship.
+This non-residential DCF is identical to Humanities Division Dissertation Completion Fellowships in terms of its requirements, stipend, etc.; the terms and stipulations described in the preceding paragraphs do not apply.

 Applying for Franke Residential Dissertation Completion Fellowships